Sahanpw11/Letter_extraction_from_Rock_inscriptions/README.md

 ## Contact

-For questions or inquiries about the AI model, feel free to contact [Project Maintainer](mailto:your-email@example.com).
+For questions or inquiries about the AI model, feel free to contact (sahanwijesundara11@gmail.com).

+(this is not 100% accurate we are working on to increase the accuracy of this project,thank you)

 Happy deciphering!